 Date of Authorship for this Version

 Elliott, E. Donald, "Toward Incentive-Based Procedure: Three Approaches for Regulating Scientific Evidence" (1989).
 Faculty Scholarship Series.
-Paper 2202.
+2202.